Perceptronium/Tiny-LLaMA/README.md

 # Tiny LLaMA:
 This is an ongoing project where I'm building a small LLaMA-like LLM from scratch.
-I'm working with a single A30 GPU for now.
+This is accompanied with a series of weekly tutorials I give in our lab at the ENS de Lyon.

 My goal is to understand in details what's under the hood of these models so I try to make the code as reusable as possible for future reference.